Parth-nXp/mean-normalization-data-separation/README.md

-# mean-normalization-data-separation
-Mean Normalization and Data Separation is a project exploring feature scaling and data preparation techniques in machine learning.
-It includes a detailed implementation of mean normalization to distribute data evenly around zero and covers methods for separating datasets for training and testing models.
-Presented in an interactive Jupyter Notebook.
+# Mean Normalization and Data Separation

+In this project, we explore the concept of mean normalization, a feature scaling technique used in machine learning.
+Some algorithms require data to be normalized to work correctly.
+Mean normalization scales the data such that values are distributed evenly around zero.
+This project also covers data separation techniques to prepare datasets for training and testing machine learning models.

+## Features
+- Explanation of mean normalization and its importance in machine learning.
+- Step-by-step implementation of mean normalization.
+- Data separation techniques to prepare datasets for model training and testing.
+- Practical examples and visualizations to demonstrate the effects of normalization and data separation.